• Skip to primary navigation

 Minced garlic being added to the skillet.

-About every two minutes uncover the pan and give them another stir.
-After about ten minutes the onions should be softened and get some nice color.
+About every two minutes, uncover the pan and give them another stir.
+After about ten minutes, the onions should be softened and have some nice color.

 Add the minced garlic right at the end of cooking and let the garlic get some fragrance by stirring it in and letting it cook for a couple of minutes.